TungstenTransformation/KTScripts/Customize Locators.md

 All locators (including Table Locators) in Kofax Transformation are customizable.
 There script events **Document_BeforeLocate** and **Document_AfterLocate** run on every locator.
 This gives you the chance to prepare a locator up front or to change the results of a loator
 When a locator is run or when you press **Test** on a locator the following 4 steps happen
 1. **Document_BeforeLocate** is called
-1. the locator runs normally
+1. The locator runs normally
 1. **Document_AfterLocate** is called
 1. The alternatives are re-sorted.
 (This is very cool! your script can add/delete alternatives and change the confidences)